Frankenstein

-Frankenstein; or, The Modern Prometheus is an 1818 novel written by English author Mary Shelley.
-Frankenstein tells the story of Victor Frankenstein, a young scientist who creates a sapient creature in an unorthodox scientific experiment.
-Shelley started writing the story when she was 18, and the first edition was published anonymously in London on 1 January 1818, when she was 20.
+Frankenstein; or, The Modern Prometheus is an 1818 Gothic novel written by English author Mary Shelley.
+Frankenstein tells the story of Victor Frankenstein, a young scientist who creates a sapient creature in an unorthodox scientific experiment that involved putting it together with different body parts.
+Shelley started writing the story when she was 18 and staying in Bath, and the first edition was published anonymously in London on 1 January 1818, when she was 20.
 Her name first appeared in the second edition, which was published in Paris in 1821.

-Shelley travelled through Europe in 1815, moving along the river Rhine in Germany, and stopping in Gernsheim, 17 km away from Frankenstein Castle, where, two centuries before, an alchemist had engaged in experiments.
+Shelley travelled through Europe in 1815, moving along the river Rhine in Germany, and stopping in Gernsheim, 17 km away from Frankenstein Castle, where, about a century earlier, Johann Konrad Dippel, an alchemist, had engaged in experiments.
 She then journeyed to the region of Geneva, Switzerland, where much of the story takes place.
-Galvanism and occult ideas were topics of conversation for her companions, particularly for her lover and future husband Percy B. Shelley.
-In 1816, Mary, Percy, and Lord Byron had a competition to see who could write the best horror story.
+Galvanism and occult ideas were topics of conversation for her companions, particularly for her lover and future husband Percy Bysshe Shelley.

+In 1816, Mary, Percy, John Polidori, and Lord Byron had a competition to see who would write the best horror story.

 After thinking for days, Shelley was inspired to write Frankenstein after imagining a scientist who created life and was horrified by what he had made.

-Though Frankenstein is infused with elements of the Gothic novel and the Romantic movement, Brian Aldiss has argued for regarding it as the first true science-fiction story.
-In contrast to previous stories with fantastical elements resembling those of later science fiction, Aldiss states, the central character "makes a deliberate decision" and "turns to modern experiments in the laboratory" to achieve fantastic results.
-The novel has had a considerable influence on literature and on popular culture; it has spawned a complete genre of horror stories, films, and plays.

-Since the publication of the novel, the name "Frankenstein" has often been used, erroneously, to refer to the monster, rather than to his creator/father.

-Summary

-Captain Walton's introductory narrative

-Frankenstein is a frame story written in epistolary form.
-It documents a fictional correspondence between Captain Robert Walton and his sister, Margaret Walton Saville.
-The story takes place in the eighteenth century (the letters are dated as "17-").
-Robert Walton is a failed writer who sets out to explore the North Pole in hopes of expanding scientific knowledge.
-During the voyage, the crew spots a dog sled driven by a gigantic figure.
-A few hours later, the crew rescues a nearly frozen and emaciated man named Victor Frankenstein.
-Frankenstein has been in pursuit of the gigantic man observed by Walton's crew.
-Frankenstein starts to recover from his exertion; he sees in Walton the same obsession that has destroyed him and recounts a story of his life's miseries to Walton as a warning.
-The recounted story serves as the frame for Frankenstein's narrative.
+The novel was first published anonymously in 1818, and in 1831, a revised edition was published under Mary Shelley's name.
+This version included significant stylistic revisions, a new preface describing the story's conception, and a more explicitly moral tone.